MelindaDong/Robot-localization/README.md

 # Robot-localization

-Robot localization is the process of determining where a mobile robot is located con- cerning its environment.
+Robot localization is the process of determining where a mobile robot is located concerning its environment.
 A map of the environment is available and the robot is equipped with sensors that observe the environment as well as monitor its own motion.

+The sensors’ error rate is ε and that errors occur independently for the four sensors(north/south/west/east).

+Our goal is to find where is the robot and the most possible path of the robot through a sequence of sensor readings.

+The initial state of robot is uniform distributed in all traversable positions.

+The output is a list of maps(matrix) with each element represent the possibility of robot being at that position at that time step.

 ### 2D input
 The 2D input format are as follows: